Saint-Prix, Val-d'Oise

 Saint-Prix ([sɛ̃ pʁi]) is a French commune located in the Val-d'Oise department, in the Île-de-France region.

 Its inhabitants are called Saint-Prissians.

 The commune is located 15 km to the north of Paris, on the southern flank of the vast butte-témoin bearing the forest of Montmorency.
 It overlooks the Montmorency valley.

 The Hellenist, epigrapher and archaeologist Bernard Haussoullier (1852–1926) died in Saint-Prix.

+Etymology

+Attested as Turnus in 1175, Tour or Tourn, To or Torn in 1193, Tou in 1648, Thou in 1691.

+Formerly "Thor" or "Thür", of Germanic origin (compare Thor), the village owes its current name to the Auvergne saint Praejectus martyred in 676 AD, whose relics were deposited in a priory established by monks who had received them from Jean de Tour, treasurer of the Temple of Paris.
+Pilgrimages to the relics of Saint-Prix thence progressed, and the name "Saint-Prix" appears in 1536.